-During episodes of stress in the MMF industry, investors run on the funds more exposed to the source of risk; these have usually been prime funds, which hold unsecured private debt such as bank certificates of deposit.
+During episodes of stress in the MMF industry, investors run on the funds more exposed to the source of risk; these have generally been prime funds, which hold unsecured private debt such as bank certificates of deposit.
 The same investors then typically deposit their cash with government funds, which hold either public debt or secured private debt.
 These flight-to-safety dynamics in MMFs occurred during the 2008 financial crisis, the 2011 European sovereign debt crisis, and the March 2020 COVID-19 crisis.

-In particular, the failure of Lehman Brothers on September 15, 2008, triggered a run on the Reserve Primary Fund, an MMF whose holdings of Lehman Brothers commercial paper had
+In particular, the failure of Lehman Brothers on September 15, 2008, triggered a run on the Reserve Primary Fund, an MMF whose holdings of Lehman Brothers commercial paper had suddenly collapsed in value.
+Panic soon spread to other institutional prime funds, especially those

-Figure 4: MMFs during periods of stress
+Figure 4: MMF flows during periods of stress